 The Six Pillars of Self Esteem Review

 The Six Pillars of Self-esteem is the practice of living consciously, self-acceptance, self-responsibility, and purposefully.
 Whether your self-esteem is at zero or five, this book can help give you some practical advice to apply to everyday life.

 Pillar 1 – Practice living consciously

 The practice of living consciously and being conscious means realizing what we do.
 It means constantly checking in to ensure our actions align with our goals.
 If your goal is to write a book, then it makes sense that you spend much time writing and researching.

 Brandon brings this one up repeatedly throughout the book.
 It is understandable, as you need to live consciously and act consciously.
-He offers an essential yet truly effective tip for ensuring life at the moment, finish every sentence you start, and never leave any of them hanging.
+He offers an essential yet effective tip for ensuring life at the moment, finishing every sentence you start, and never leaving any of them hanging.

 According to Brandon, you first need to train yourself to live consciously to be deliberate enough to take up the other pillars of self-esteem.
 He emphasizes that while it is fun to live in your head, it is hard to develop self-esteem that way.
 You require stepping out of that dynamic and living consciously to relate better to the world.

 Pillar 2 – Practice self-acceptance

 Humans have a deeply defined need for self-acceptance.
 Brandon makes it clear from the beginning.
 He insists that all too often, people are not quite as afraid of their shortcomings as they are of their massive potential.
 He says that shortcomings are easier to acknowledge and swallow than huge potential.

 It is possible to run not only from the dark side but also from the bright side.
 Run from anything that threatens to distinguish us, make a standout, or standalone.
 No matter how positive this is, we can run away from things that call for the proper awakening of the hero within us.